 Still, most of these crimes have nothing to do with tourists and Northern Ireland remains a relatively safe place for them.

 Still, as mentioned before, with the increased attacks in the last two years, tourists are strongly advised to be alert of their surroundings.

 As for petty crime, it’s rather rare: while pickpockets do operate, like in any tourist destination, they usually rally in larger cities, and around crowded places such as railway and train stations or popular tourist landmarks.

 Take care of your belongings when in larger cities, keep your valuables in a safe place in your accommodation and never leave anything of value in plain sight.

-- Currency - British pound is the official currency in Northern Ireland, although the euro is also accepted in many places.
-Northern Ireland is pretty expensive like the rest of north-western Europe, so plan on spending around 150 euro per day, including accommodation.
+The British pound is the official currency in Northern Ireland, although the euro is also accepted in many places.
+Northern Ireland is pretty expensive as the rest of north-western Europe, so plan on spending around 150 euro per day, including accommodation.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Northern Ireland, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Northern Ireland, since it covers not only the costs of medical problems but also theft and loss of valuables.